novaframework/nova/guides/routing.md

 ## How to create routes

-A route consists of four different components:
+A route consists of three different components:

 * `Path` - This is the actual path to the endpoint.
 Eg `"/admin"`
 * `Method` - What method you want to support for this endpoint (get, post, update, delete).
 If you want to support all methods you can use the `'_'`-atom.
-* `Controller` - What erlang module should be called on when the path gets called.
+* `ControllerCallback` - What erlang callback should be called on when the path gets called.
+This is defined as a function reference, eg `fun my_controller:main/1`.
-* `Function` - Which function in the `Controller` will be called when path gets called.

 ## Using prefix